YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 3. Failover routing policy
    * are used when you want to create an primary/secondary setup
 4. Geolocation routing policy
-   * letts you choose where your traffic will be sent based on the geographic location of your users
+   * lets you choose where your traffic will be sent based on the geographic location of your users
 5. Geoproximity routing policy
    * Traffic Flow only
    * lets Amazon Route 53  route traffic to your resources based on the geographic location of your users and your resources